jiyocoin/documentation/guides/mn_setup_hot_cold_wallet.md

-# Rupaya Hot + Cold wallet MasterNode setup guide
+# Jiyo Hot + Cold wallet MasterNode setup guide

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!

 > The guide takes the time to explain not just _How_ but also _Why_ we do certain things.
 By using Linux for the hot wallet you'll have the opportunity to expand your knowledge into the open source, highly available and performat operating system that powers the Internet.
 I'll close this though with a quote by Benjamin Franklin: "An investment in knowledge pays the best interest"

 **!!!
-This guide is for setting up a new MasterNode using the new (dark theme) Rupaya v4 wallet and chain !!!**
+This guide is for setting up a new MasterNode using the new wallet and chain released in March 2018 !!!**

 ---